uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 This is a flexible critique day.
 The purpose of this day is to help you refine whichever of your remaining deliverables you feel needs feedback.
-Be prepared to present your video, website, and/or poster at the critique.
+Be prepared to present your website and/or poster at the critique.
 This is the last opportunity for you to get in-class critical feedback, so use it wisely.

 ### Submission